dsmithcloud/WhatTheHack/001-IntroToKubernetes/Student/02-acr.md

 - Push your Docker container images to the ACR
 - List all images in your ACR

+- To create the registry from the CLI, use:
+    - `az acr create -n <name of registry> -g <resource group> --sku Standard`
+- To login to the ACR, use:
+    - `az acr login --name <name of ACR>`
+- To tag images, use:
+    - `docker tag <name of image> <name of ACR>/<namespace>/<name of image>`
+- For example:
+    - `docker tag content-web peteacr01.azurecr.io/wthaks/content-web`
+    - `docker tag content-api peteacr01.azurecr.io/wthaks/content-api`
+- To push the docker image, use:
+    - `docker push <name of ACR>/<namespace>/<name of image>`
+- For example:
+    - `docker push peteacr01.azurecr.io/wthaks/content-web`
+    - `docker push peteacr01.azurecr.io/wthaks/content-api`
+- To list images in the repository, use:
+    - `az acr repository list --name <name of ACR>`

 ## Success Criteria

 1. You have provisioned a new Azure Container Registry